 Bulletproof Handyman

-What Can a Handyman Do in San Antonio, Texas?
+What Can a Handyman Do Without a License in San Antonio, Texas?

 Texas does not issue a general “handyman” or “general contractor” license for typical home repair and improvement work, but many specialized trades (electrical, plumbing, HVAC, fire sprinklers, etc.) are state-licensed and strictly enforced.
 In San Antonio (Bexar County), you generally won’t need a city “business license” just to operate, but you may need zoning approval (home occupation) and you will need to pull permits for many types of work (or ensure the owner/GC pulls them).
 There is no single statewide “under-$X handyman exemption” that lets you do licensed-trade work—trade licensing rules still apply regardless of job size.